 The overarching structure for Chesnara's systems of governance consists of the board, board committees and executive committees.
-Chesnara maintains a group governance map which documents the detailed implementation of the system of governance.
-This includes the terms of reference of board committees and detailed roles and responsibilities of key functions.

-The group governance structure is summarised in the diagram below:
+The Group governance structure is summarised in the diagram below:

-The business units in the UK, Sweden and the Netherlands, with their own local governance structures and boards, feed into the group governance structure via quarterly divisional MI packs, quarterly business reviews and risk reporting and annual local business plans.
+The business units in the UK, Sweden and the Netherlands, with their own local governance structures and boards, feed into the Group governance structure via quarterly divisional MI packs, quarterly business reviews and risk reporting and annual local business plans.